lobocv/simplerr/README.md

 Contributions and pull requests to `simplerr` are welcome but must align with the goals of the package:
 - Keep it simple
-- Features should have resonable defaults but provide flexibility with optional configuration
+- Features should have reasonable defaults but provide flexibility with optional configuration
 - Keep dependencies to a minimum